 “A vortex is a mass of energy that moves in a rotary or whirling motion, causing a depression or vacuum at the center… These powerful eddies of pure Earth power manifest as spiral-like coagulations of energy that are either electric, magnetic, or electromagnetic qualities of life force.”

 — Page Bryant, Terravision: A Traveler’s Guide to the Living Planet Earth

-It is unclear whether vortexes really exist and the theory has been open to a good amount of skepticism, but is it possible?
+It is unclear whether vortexes exist, and the theory has been open to skepticism, but is it possible?